stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Internet Explorer 11 is no longer supported

 Reluctantly, I have to drop support for Internet Explorer 11.
-The base library, Mozilla's pdf.js, now generates binaries that are no longer compatible to Internet Explorer 11, and it seems there's no easy fix.
+The base library, Mozilla's pdf.js, now generates binaries no longer compatible with Internet Explorer 11, and it seems there's no easy fix.
 That's a pity because IE11 support was the original use-case of the library and because I frequently get messages from developers who need IE11 support.
 The last version known to be compatible is 5.3.
 Version 7.3.2 should be compatible, too, but a user reported crashes.

 ## Changelog